-1) Value at Risk (VaR) numbers are arrived for Trading book Central Government securities and Foreign Currencies.
+1) Value at Risk (VaR) numbers are arrived for Trading book Central Government securities and Foreign Exchange Position.

 2) The positions are marked to market at stipulated intervals.
-The Duration/Modified Duration is computed and its adherence to the prescribed duration limits is ensured.
+The Duration/Modified Duration for trading book is computed and its adherence to the prescribed duration limits is ensured.

-3) The Bank is computing capital charge on "Held for Trading" and "Available for Sale" categories using Standardized Duration Approach as required under RBI guidelines.
+3) The Bank is computing capital charge for both investments and foreign exchange exposure categories using Standardized Duration Approach as required under RBI guidelines.

-4) Stress testing analysis is done by applying rate shocks for parallel shift in the yield curve under current economic and political scenario.
+4) Stress testing analysis is done by applying rate shocks on investment portfolio and also on foreign exchange open position.